turtlethug/PalMod-Extra/README.md

 # PalMod-Extra
+# This repository is deprecated.
+Go see the new and improved palmod fork repository here:(link not ready)
 -
 PalMod-Extra is a fork of [PalMod](https://github.com/Preppy/PalMod) which aims to implement game support and features that are better off in a hacky fork than cluttering up the original.